Wim Groenendijk

 Wim Groenendijk (14 August 1910 - 27 November 1977) was a Dutch football player and manager who played as a forward.
 He made one appearance for the Netherlands national team in 1930.

+Groenendijk started playing for hometown club De Musschen and scored 4 goals for Feijenoord in the 1935 KNVB Cup Final against HVV Helmond, a record that still stands in 2026.

+After retiring as a player, Groenendijk coached several amateur sides and managed to win Eindhoven their only league title in 1954.
+He was also manager of NEC and died of a heart attack in the stands of the Goffertstadion during a match.